API¶

 phone_util_cls

 at init time.
-Your class will be instantiated once as part of Flask-Security initialization.New in version 3.4.0.
+Your class will be instantiated once as part of Flask-Security initialization.Added in version 3.4.0.

 Changed in version 4.0.0: __init__ takes app argument, and is instantiated at Flask-Security initialization time rather than at first request.